samjones295/LimbRescueAngularAppBackend/README.md

 - create database limbrescue;
 - use limbrescue;
 - describe limbrescue;
+- Download 7-zip and go to ProgramData/MySQL/MySQL Server 8.0
 - Check the "secure_file_priv" by using "SHOW VARIABLES LIKE 'secure_file_priv'"
 - Go to the my.ini configuration file in the MySQL Server file and set it to the empty string.
 - Go to the MySQL services under the services setting and click "Properties".